rubensworks/Workshop-Semantics2025-SemDev/content/format.md

 2. **Software demo**: Participants can submit a link to a software repository (that has a README) they can demonstrate at the workshop.
 3. **Discussion topic**: Participants can submit an abstract (short paragraph) to propose an interactive discussion topic.

-While we allow PDF submissions for short papers, alternative formats are also allowed, including self-hosted HTML pages.
+While we allow PDF submissions for short papers, alternative formats are also encouraged, including self-hosted HTML pages.
 All accepted submissions will be included or linked to from our website.
 For authors that would like their submission to be included in the published PDF proceedings, a PDF meeting the [CEUR](https://ceur-ws.org/) requirements must be provided.